munificent/craftinginterpreters/book/hash-tables.md

 You probably already know what a hash table is, even if you don't know it by that name.
 If you're a Java programmer, you call them "HashMaps".
 C# and Python users call them "dictionaries".
-In C++, it's just "map" while Lisp calls them "associative arrays".
+In C++, it's an "unordered map".
 "Objects" in JavaScript and "tables" Lua are hash tables under the hood, which is what gives them their flexibility.

 A hash table, whatever your language calls it, associates a set of *keys* with a set of *values*.
 Each key/value pair is an *entry* in the table.
 Given a key,